 Jon has worked with Hispanic children and families for the last twenty years both inside libraries and out.
 Over that time he has shared Spanish and bilingual stories, songs and singing games with children and families in churches, schools, festivals and other gatherings in the United States, as well as Nicaragua, El Salvador, and Colombia.
-Jon directed the Forsyth County Public Library’s Hispanic Services Department for seven years, and he founded the Hispanic Arts Initiative and led it for five years.
-His wife is from Colombia, South America, and Jon has traveled extensively through Latin America.
-He worked for ten years in majority Hispanic public schools.
-He has presented workshops on bilingual programming several times at state and national library conferences.
+Jon directed the Forsyth County Public Library’s Hispanic Services Department for seven years, and he worked for ten years as a media coordinator in majority Hispanic public schools.
+He has presented several workshops on bilingual programming for the American Library Association national conference, as well as state library conferences.
+He founded the Hispanic Arts Initiative in the Piedmont Triad and led it for five years.
+Jon's wife and daughter are from Colombia, South America, and he has traveled extensively through Latin America.

 Sample Spanish & Bilingual Stories and Songs:

 - Bilingual song: “Mi casa es su casa,” by Michele Valeri.
 A traveler passing through South America is invited home by an anaconda, a llama, and a burro, who all sing, “Mi casa es su casa whenever you are near/ Mi casa es su casa, ; sit down and rest, my dear.”

 - Bilingual Mexican tale – Tía Miseria –An old lady is plagued by rude boys who trample her garden, eat her prized pears and tease her mercilessly until she acquires the magic gift to make anyone stay up in her pear tree till she releases them.

 - Spanish song: “En la pulga de San Jose.”
 A boy goes to the flea market and buys a guitar, clarinet, violin, cello, and drum.
 The audience sings and plays along on each of the imaginary instruments.